rian39/notes/simondon_mode_tech_1989.md

 the only things that are really invented as the once that need an associated milieu to be viable 57

 associated milieu: recurrence of causalite in a milieu that the technical being creates around itself and which conditions it as it is conditioned by it.
-57
+57 {#ensemble} {#making}

 C'est parce que le vivant est un être individuel qui porte avec lui son milieu associé que le vivant peut inventer; cette capacité de se conditionner soi-même est au principe de la capacité de produire des objets qui se conditionnment eux-mêmes.
 58

-the forms become active when they organise themselves in relation to the ground, bringing to anterior virtualities to actuality.
+the forms become active when they organise themselves in relation to the ground, bringing anterior virtualities to actuality.
 59

-We can create technical beings because we have in us a play of relations and a matter-form relation which is closely analogous to what we institute in the  technical object 60
+We can create technical beings because we have in us a play of relations and a matter-form relation which is closely analogous to what we institute in the  technical object 60 {#making} {#device} {#body}

 The principle of the individualization of the technical object through recurrent causality in an associated milieu allows us to think with more clarity certain technical ensembles and to know if we must treat them as technical individuals or organised collections of individuals.
-61
+61 {#ensemble} {#thought} {#making}

-The principle of individuation of technical objects in an ensemble is that of sub-ensembles of recurrent causality in the associated milieu. all technical objects that have a recurrent causality in their associated milieu must be separated from each other and connected in ways that maintain the independence of associated milieus in relation to each other 63.
+The principle of individuation of technical objects in an ensemble is that of sub-ensembles of recurrent causality in the associated milieu.
+All technical objects that have a recurrent causality in their associated milieu must be separated from each other and connected in ways that maintain the independence of associated milieus in relation to each other 63. {#ensemble} {#making} {#device}

 Where is the individuality of the ensemble?
 At the level of the sub-ensemble or that of the ensemble?
-64
+64 {#ensemble} {#platform-definition}

 definition of technical element: they don't have an  associated milieu 65

 technical time proper: oscillations of relaxation running between different levels of the ensemble from elements to individuals to ensembles.
-66-67
+66-67 {#ensemble} {#change}

-technicity is the degree of concretisation of the object 72
+technicity is the degree of concretisation of the object 72 {#technicity}

-associated milieu is depositary of technicity at the level of the individual, as extension of it is inter-commutativity at the level of the ensemble 73
+associated milieu is depositary of technicity at the level of the individual, as extension of it is inter-commutativity at the level of the ensemble 73 {#ensemble} {#technicity}

-in the elements, technicity exists in the most pure form, whereas in the individuals and the ensembles it only exists in state of combinations 73
+in the elements, technicity exists in the most pure form, whereas in the individuals and the ensembles it only exists in state of combinations 73 {#ensemble} {#combination}

 capacity or puissance of elements increases as it concretises 74 and the wider the conditions of usages 75.

-stable technical individuals and technical ensembles only sometimes exist; often they are temporary 76
+stable technical individuals and technical ensembles only sometimes exist; often they are temporary 76 {#ensemble} {#change}

-often people become the associated milieu for an ensemble 77
+often people become the associated milieu for an ensemble 77 {#experience} {#ensemble}

 machine often replaces human as carrier of tools 78